New Frontier Days: Founding Pioneers: Reception

-Writing for NintendoWorldReport, J.P.
+Writing for Nintendo World Report, J.P.
 Corban stated gave the game a positive review stating that while he enjoyed the depth of the gameplay it could become hectic at times due to the restrictions put upon the player by the timer.
 He concluded that this game would be valuable for fans of the genre, saying that it was "rewarding" to watch your settlement "grow and thrive".